 Leeds students benefit from the wide array of sustainability activities at CU-Boulder, which nicely complement their sustainability-oriented coursework at the Leeds School.
 The CU campus was recently named the #1 US green campus by Sierra Magazine; is top-ranked as a sustainable campus by the Sustainable Endowments Institute; and was selected to be an Ashoka Changemaker campus for its interdisciplinary program on social entrepreneurship.

-Sustainability is a collaborative effort at the Leeds School, combining the efforts of the Center for Education on Social Responsibility (CESR), the Deming Center for Entrepreneurship, and the Real Estate Center, as well as the efforts of individual faculty members and divisions.
+Sustainability is a collaborative effort at the Leeds School, combining the efforts of the Center for Ethics and Social Responsibility (CESR), the Deming Center for Entrepreneurship, and the Real Estate Center, as well as the efforts of individual faculty members and divisions.
 CESR focuses its efforts on promoting a discussion of values and on corporate social responsibility; the Deming Center specializes in environmental, food, and energy sustainability; and the Real Estate Center a leader in the integration of sustainable principles into real estate and development.
 The Real Estate Center’s Initiative for Sustainable Development provides partnerships, advisory services, research and teaching.

 Together, these organizations and the faculty of the Leeds School offer a full spectrum of opportunity for students seeking to immerse themselves in learning about social and environmental challenges in business settings.
 Courses of study and experiential opportunities involving sustainability are available to graduate and undergraduate students alike.

-In addition to their own specific offerings, the Center for Education on Social Responsibility, the Deming Center, and the Real Estate Center have built bridges to establish collaborative initiatives that cross traditional business school boundaries.
+In addition to their own specific offerings, the Center for Ethics and Social Responsibility, the Deming Center, and the Real Estate Center have built bridges to establish collaborative initiatives that cross traditional business school boundaries.
 For example, CESR and the Deming Center coordinate efforts on "values-driven entrepreneurship" to support not only social entrepreneurship but also the integration of values and sustainability principles into business models and practices.
-In 2010 CESR along with ICOSA Magazine, in collaboration with the Deming Center, cohosted a conference for business students in local universities on Conscious Capitalism.
+In 2010 CESR along with ICOSA Magazine, in collaboration with the Deming Center, co-hosted a conference for business students in local universities on Conscious Capitalism.
 In 2015 CESR hosted the Partners in Business Ethics conference bringing together Deans and Center/Program Directors from the world’s leading business schools with corporate leaders to promote ethically responsible business.
 The Real Estate Center's 2009 conference on Climate Change and the New Frontiers of Urban Development was also cosponsored by the Deming Center.
 The Real Estate Center continues to host its annual forum bringing industry leaders together with thought leaders from higher education.
 All three groups offer mentoring programs and share resources and ideas, preparing students for employment in the rapidly expanding field of sustainable business.